• Skip to primary navigation

 Instructions

-Then heat oil in a dutch oven or wok until it’s hot, but not smoking.
-Add the chicken in batches and braise for about two minutes on each side.
-These small chicken pieces cook fast.
-Transfer to a dish and set aside.
+Then heat oil in a braiser pan until it’s hot, but not smoking.
+(If you don’t have a braiser, you can use a dutch oven pot.)
+Season the chicken with salt and pepper, add the chicken in batches and sear for about two minutes on each side.

-Now lower the heat and add a little more oil to the pot.
-Brown your sliced onions.
+Next add 2 more tablespoons of oil to the pot.
+Brown your sliced onions and peppers.
 This takes about five minutes.
 Then add garlic and cook about thirty seconds being careful not to burn the garlic.
-And return your cooked chicken to the pot.

 Now for your classic hunter-style sauce.